voidascent/sec/README.md

-# Tools and files related to cybersecurity operations
+# Cybersecurity Tools and Files